 The poem begins with the speaker, and his fellow men, observing the arrival of a great being.
 A woman who has power over darkness.
 She comes, laughs at them, weeps, and “stills” them where they stand.
-The world is brought to a stop and the woman, a vampire, spreads a darkness across the sky.
-The speaker is unable to fully comprehend what he is seeing as he looks on the vampire.
+The world is brought to a stop and the woman, a vampire, spreads darkness across the sky.
+The speaker is unable to fully comprehend what he is seeing as he looks at the vampire.
 She is strange in shape, and terrifyingly beautiful to behold.
-The vampire takes to the sky, and casts sorrow over the world.
+The vampire takes to the sky and casts sorrow over the world.

 Those who are sleeping as all this unfolds are subjected to the most terrible dreams.
-They foresee the end of all things, the coming of a permanent darkness, skeletons dancing, and children dying.
+They foresee the end of all things, the coming of permanent darkness, skeletons dancing, and children dying.
 When they rise from their sleep she stays in their consciousness, haunting them throughout the day.
 The vampire speaks to all the men who can listen.
-Her voice is impossibly to understand, her words only sounds.
+Her voice is impossibly to understand, her words only sound.
 They do not need to hear them though to have their blood chilled and hearts stopped.
 They know she is bringing horror to the world.

 Finally, her words are made clear and she speaks of the wonders that await those who join her, and the unholy deaths that deniers will face.
-In the wake of this pronouncement the world goes mad.
+In the wake of this pronouncement, the world goes mad.
 Men scramble for an opportunity to be near her, and many are killed in the chaos.
 Some claim to have touched her hair or her face.
 Others describe her visage as beautiful, and red with blood.

 Analysis of The Vampire

-The speaker begins this piece by describing an unknown, “She.”
-This person enters the narrative as the main character, even though the reader, initially, has no idea what roll she will play.
+The speaker begins ‘The Vampire’ by describing an unknown, “She.”
+This person enters the narrative as the main character, even though the reader, initially, has no idea what role she will play.
 She is said to have risen, “among us where we lay.”
 This first line allows the reader to situate the speaker in the poem.
-He is not an omniscient, all knowing narrator, but a participant in the scene.
+He is not an omniscient, all-knowing narrator, but a participant in the scene.
 He appears to be retelling something that happened to him and knows as little as the reader does while he is retelling.

 Whoever she is, it is clear that she does not bring anything good along with her.
 The reader might come to the conclusion at this point that the “vampire” to which the title refers, is this mystery woman.
-This, correct, assumption, will only be further enlightened in the coming lines.
+This correct, assumption, will only be further enlightened in the coming lines.

 The speaker moves away from the woman’s movements to describe her appearance.
 He seems unable to comprehend exactly what “she” is.
 Her “shape” is unknown to him.
 The features of her face are both ominous, sweet, and poisonous.
-Her mouth is attractive, as if to lure one in before the poison strikes.
+Her mouth is attractive as if to lure one in before the poison strikes.

 The speaker continues on to marvel over her hands which are, “so pale.”
 He watches her as she throws her them in the air.
 She is “wavering to and fro,” and then, without warning, she is gone.
 She disappears somewhere in the “dark and wind.”
-Description from the following stanza clears this up.
+The description from the following stanza clears this up.
 She has taken to the sky and flown off to an unknown destination.
 While the viewers of this terrible scene might be glad she is gone, they know that their troubles are not over.

 From where the speaker and his comrades stand they are able to hear her “sorrow thrill” above them.
 She has flown up into the darkness she brought, and they are unable to turn away from it.